What is Group Health Insurance? All You Need to Know

 Is an individual health insurance plan essential even if you have a group health insurance?

 Getting an individual health insurance plan other than your group health insurance plan is very essential for robust financial protection.
-Granted, a group health insurance plan provides you excellent coverage features for significantly lower premiums.
+Granted, a group health insurance plan provides you with excellent coverage features for significantly lower premiums.
 But there are some gaps in group health insurance plans when it comes to validity, coverage, and premiums.
 Take a look at some of the reasons why having an individual health insurance plan is essential even if you have group health insurance:

 - Some coverage features come with a cap on coverage.